zehranz/DataScrapingWithSelenium/README.md

 ## Overview

 This project utilizes the Selenium library for web scraping operations.
 The main objective of the project is to fetch price data for specific cryptocurrencies and save this data to a CSV file.
+Also in this project contains a Jupyter Notebook (`CryptocurrencyDataAnalysis.ipynb`), where you can find a simple analysis of the brought cryptocurrency price data.

 ## Requirements